PrestaShop/prestashop-flashlight/examples/develop-prestashop/README.md

 rm -rf ./PrestaShop-Flashlight
 ```

-You are now ready to run PrestaShop within Flashlight environment:
+You are now ready to run PrestaShop within your Flashlight environment:

 ```
 cd e2e-env